sophos/SOREL-20M/README.md

 # SoReL-20M
 Sophos-ReversingLabs 20 Million dataset

-Note -- this code depends on the SOREL dataset available via Amazon S3 at [LOCATION TBD]
+This code depends on the SOREL dataset available via Amazon S3 at `s3://sorel-20m/09-DEC-2020/processed-data/`

+This code produced the baseline models available at `s3://sorel-20m/09-DEC-2020/baselines`

 # Requirements

-See `environment.yml`
+Python 3.6+.
+See `environment.yml` for additional package requirements.

-The file `shas_missing_ember_features.json` contains a list of sha256 values that indicate samples for which no Ember v2 feature values could be extracted; the location of this file can be passed to `--remove_missing_features` parameter in `train.train_network`, `evaluate.evaluate_network`, and `evaluate.evaluate_lgb` to significantly speed up the data loading time.
+# Quickstart

 The main scripts of interest are:
 1. `train.py` for training deep learning or (on a machine with sufficient RAM) LightGBM models